Hypnotic Ego-Strengthening Procedure

 The Hypnotic Ego-Strengthening Procedure, incorporating its constituent, influential hypnotherapeutic monologue which delivered an incremental sequence of both suggestions for within-hypnotic influence and suggestions for post-hypnotic influence was developed and promoted by the British consultant psychiatrist, John Heywood Hartland (1901–1977) in the 1960s.

-Hartland's overall ego-strengthening approach was based upon, and derived from, the "Self-Mastery" method that French hypnotherapist Émile Coué (1857-1926) had created, promoted, and continuously polished over two decades of clinical practice (reaching its final form c.1920); and its constituent ego-strengthening monologue was entirely based upon the "curative suggestion" monologue component of Coué's method.
+Hartland's overall ego-strengthening approach was based upon, and derived from, the "Self-Mastery" method that French hypnotherapist Émile Coué (1857-1926) had created, promoted, and continuously polished over two decades of clinical practice (reaching its final form c.1920); and Hartland's constituent ego-strengthening monologue was entirely based upon the "curative suggestion" monologue component of Coué's method.

 Hartland used his procedure to (pre-therapeutically) strengthen his patients' inner resources "designed to remove tension, anxiety and apprehension, and to gradually restore the patient's confidence in himself and his ability to cope with his problems", and "analogous to the medical setting in which a patient is first strengthened by proper nutrition, general rest, and weight gain before a radical form of surgery is performed" and, specifically, the procedure was intended to enhance the therapeutic efficacy of his (subsequent) symptom-removal hypnotherapy.
 Hartland later discovered that his "ego-strengthening procedure" could successfully address a wide range of clinical circumstances, on its own, as the sole form of therapy.